zzonyo/trust-docs-test/source/index.html.md

-price               | string    | The limit price of limit order created-at          | int       | The timestamp in milliseconds when the order was created canceled-at         | int       | The timestamp in milliseconds when the order was canceled, or 0 if not canceled canceled-at         | int       | The timestamp in milliseconds when the order was finished, or 0 if not finished type                | string    | The order type, possible values are: buy-market, sell-market, buy-limit, sell-limit, buy-ioc, sell-ioc, buy-limit-maker, sell-limit-maker, buy-stop-limit, sell-stop-limit filled-amount       | string    | The amount which has been filled filled-cash-amount  | string    | The filled total in quote currency
+price               | string    | The limit price of limit order created-at          | int       | The timestamp in milliseconds when the order was created canceled-at         | int       | The timestamp in milliseconds when the order was canceled, or 0 if not canceled finished-at         | int       | The timestamp in milliseconds when the order was finished, or 0 if not finished type                | string    | The order type, possible values are: buy-market, sell-market, buy-limit, sell-limit, buy-ioc, sell-ioc, buy-limit-maker, sell-limit-maker, buy-stop-limit, sell-stop-limit filled-amount       | string    | The amount which has been filled filled-cash-amount  | string    | The filled total in quote currency